dlsalbino/alura/curso-maven-gerenciamento-dependencias/README.md

 - version:
 - scope:
     we can have some options, like:
-        - compile:
+        - compile: used only during compilation process;
-        - runtime:
+        - runtime: used for while the application is running
-        - provided:
+        - provided: used when we use application servers, provided by it;
+        - system:
-        - test:
+        - test: used only during tests execution